naveensangadala/ansible-role-to-install-docker/README.md

 Ansible-Role-to-Install-Docker
 ==============================

-Ansible role install docker on Linux servers
+Ansible role to install docker on Linux servers

 Pre-requisites:
 --------------